blazium-engine/blazium-docs/tutorials/io/data_paths.rst

 The location of the ``user://`` folder depends on what is configured in the Project Settings:

-- By default, the ``user://`` folder is created within Godot's :ref:`editor data path <doc_data_paths_editor_data_paths>` in the ``app_userdata/[project_name]`` folder.
-This is the default so that prototypes and test projects stay self-contained within Godot's data folder.
+- By default, the ``user://`` folder is created within Blazium's :ref:`editor data path <doc_data_paths_editor_data_paths>` in the ``app_userdata/[project_name]`` folder.
+This is the default so that prototypes and test projects stay self-contained within Blazium's data folder.
 - If :ref:`application/config/use_custom_user_dir <class_ProjectSettings_property_application/config/use_custom_user_dir>`
-  is enabled in the Project Settings, the ``user://`` folder is created **next to** Godot's editor data path, i.e. in the standard location for applications data.
+  is enabled in the Project Settings, the ``user://`` folder is created **next to** Blazium's editor data path, i.e. in the standard location for applications data.

   * By default, the folder name will be inferred from the project name, but it